 Confirmation Preparation Schedule

-The following dates, times and locations list our upcoming Confirmation Preparation Schedule.
+The following dates, times and locations will list our upcoming Confirmation Preparation Schedule.
 These preparation sessions are family based.
-Teens and at least one parent are asked to attend. *Each teen must also select one Confirmation Retreat to attend.
-Two options are listed below.
+Teens and at least one parent must attend.
+Dates will be listed following the September gathering.

 Corporal Works of Mercy | Family Service Project